Criticalminds0x21/Covid-19-Automatic-Vaccine-Book/README.md

 This utility can login into Cowin, track vaccine availability and automatically book a a vaccination slot.

-This app also supports
+"This app also supports"

-Booking for mutliple beneficiaries
+* Booking for mutliple beneficiaries
-Dose based availability
+* Dose based availability
-Captcha code
+* Captcha code
-Paid/Free selection
+* Paid/Free selection
-Age Group Selection
+* Age Group Selection